AshridgeTechnologies/elemento/stories/Cloudflare Durable Object Datastore.md

 - ✅ Authorization for client connection
 - ✅ TBDSImpl can function in two different sync modes
 - ✅ Full two-way sync on personal apps
-- Readonly authorization
+- ✅ Readonly authorization
-- Warn if do illegal update on client with one-way sync
+- ✅ Warn if do illegal update on client with readonly sync
 - TBDSImpl clears data, notifies InvalidateAll and reconnects/disconnects when the auth changes
 - Generate datastore classes with auth functions
 - Generate bindings for the datastore classes